spolu/settle/site/content/posts/settle-introduction.md

 actually at the core of how these currencies operate, as the only viable way so far to properly incentivize a proof-of-work system.

-From that realization, I embarked on the task of exploring whether it would be possible to instead create a decentralized trust graph between user-issued assets and leverage it to safely exchange value without a central authority or shared blockchain to maintain.
+From that realization, I decided to focus on the task of exploring whether it would be possible to instead create a decentralized trust graph between user-issued assets and leverage it to safely exchange value without a central authority or shared blockchain to maintain.

 After 6 months of work on that idea.
 I believe it's possible.

-In particular, the "research-y" contribution of this work, I believe, is that it demonstrates that it is possible to operate a safe credit network (a currency system without double-spend) without requiring global consensus (a shared global state machine, or blockchain) if you accept the following two
+In particular, the "research-y" contribution of this work, is that it demonstrates that it is possible to operate a safe credit network (a currency system without double-spend) without requiring global consensus (a shared global state machine, or blockchain) if you accept the following constraints:
-constraints:

 - nodes have to be online
 - trust between nodes has to be expressed explicitly
+- when trusting a malicious node, users can loose up to the amount of trust they placed in it.

-It's still a work in progress and nowhere close to being a research paper (or a white paper for that matter), but most of the element that demostrates this can be found in the documentation[1][2].
+It's still a work in progress, but a lot more information can be found in the documentation[1][2].

 *The Settle network is operated by mints.*